saltyrtc/saltyrtc-meta/Task-WebRTC.md

 3. As soon as the data channel is `open`, the client SHALL send a 'handover' message to the other client.
 After this message, the client SHALL NOT send any messages on the original signalling channel.
-The sequence number and overflow number for outgoing messages to the other client SHALL be transferred to the new wrapped data channel.
 The client MAY already send signalling messages over the new signalling channel.
 If the client has already received a 'handover' message from the other client, it MUST continue with the next step, skipping the following sentences.
 Otherwise, the client MUST accept further messages from the other client on the original signalling channel only and wait for an incoming 'handover' message.
 Once that 'handover' message has been received, the client SHALL ONLY accept signalling messages over the wrapped data channel.
-   Furthermore, it SHALL transfer the sequence number and overflow number for incoming messages of the other client to the wrapped data channel.
 4. After both clients have sent each other 'handover' messages, the client closes the connection to the server with a close code of `3003` (*Handover of the Signalling Channel*).